Subtitles and Transcript

 7:37 AR: You've entertained all of these people in a wonderful way, better than you know.
 So we'd love to give you this lovely watch as a gift.

 7:45 Hopefully it matches his taste.
 We have a couple of other things, a little bit of cash.
-A few other things.
-These all belong to you, along with a big round of applause from all your friends.
+And we have a few other things, these all belong to you, along with a big round of applause from all your friends.

 7:56 Joe, thank you very much.